unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Invoking-the-Application's-`main`-Method.md

 The resulting object file for `main.c` will no longer include a symbol named `main`.
 At this point, when the final unikernel binary is linked, it will simply quit.
 We must now provide another `main` method.

-To conditionally invoke the application's now renamed `main` method, it is common to provide a new KConfig in the Unikraft library representing the port of the application's `Config.uk` file, asking whether to "provide the main method".
+To conditionally invoke the application's now renamed `main` method, it is common to provide a new `KConfig` in the Unikraft library representing the port of the application's `Config.uk` file, asking whether to `provide the main method`.
 For example, with `iperf3`:

 ```KConfig